+

 - Once you have added all relevant credits, click the Search for Matches button.

-- Type University of Minnesota Duluth into the search field.
+- Type University of Minnesota Duluth into the search field and select.

 Transferology allows you to see how your credits may transfer and provides a process to have courses evaluated for transfer decisions.
-However, a student must be admitted to an undergraduate program and have requested that their final and official transcript be sent to the Office of Admissions ([email protected]) before transfer credit will be honored (excludes other University of Minnesota campuses).
+A student must be admitted to an undergraduate program and must have requested that their final and official transcript be sent to the Office of Admissions ([email protected]) before transfer credit will be officially recorded (excludes credit from other University of Minnesota campuses).
 For more information, please review UMD’s transfer credit policy.

 +